 P.2b.
 Strategic challenges, threats, advantages, and opportunities might be in the areas of business, operations, societal contributions, and workforce.
-They might relate to products; finances; organizational structure and culture; emerging technology; digital integration; security and cybersecurity; emerging competitors; organizational resilience and risk management; changing stakeholder requirements and expectations; workforce capability or capacity; brand recognition and reputation; your supply network; globalization; the environment and climate; diversity, equity, and inclusion; and the upgrade and maintenance of facilities.
-Throughout the Criteria, "business" refers to a nonprofit (or government) organization's main mission area or enterprise activity.
+They might relate to health care services or service features; quality and outcomes; finances; organizational structure and culture; emerging technology; digital integration; data and information; security and cybersecurity; emerging competitors; organizational resilience and risk management; changing stakeholder requirements and expectations; workforce capability or capacity; brand recognition and reputation; your supply network; diversity, equity, and inclusion; the upgrade and maintenance of facilities; and the health care industry.

 P.2c.
 Excellence is not possible without robust evaluation and improvement of key processes, systems, and organizational results.
-The Baldrige Scoring System (pages 26-32) uses performance improvement through learning and integration as a factor in assessing the maturity of organizational approaches and their deployment.
+The Baldrige Scoring System (pages 30-36) uses performance improvement through learning and integration as a factor in assessing the maturity of organizational approaches and their deployment.
 This question is intended to set an overall context for your approach to performance improvement.
 The system you use should be related to your organization's needs and compatible with your organization's capabilities, capacity, and culture.
 Specific tools and methods that might be utilized as part of the system include, for example, the PDCA methodology, ISO standards, a Lean Enterprise System, and the Six Sigma methodology, among others.

-For additional guidance on this item, see the Criteria Commentary.
+For additional guidance on this item, see the Health Care Criteria Commentary.